aspose-words/Aspose.Words-Documentation/java/_index.md

 {{% /alert %}}

-## **Aspose.Words for Java Resources**
+**Aspose.Words for Java Resources**

-Following are the links to some useful resources you may need to accomplish your tasks.
+The following are the links to some useful resources you may need to accomplish your tasks.

 - [Aspose.Words for Java Features](/words/java/feature-overview/)
 - [Aspose.Words for Java Limitations](/words/java/what-document-features-are-supported/)